flancian/garden/agora pkg chapter.md

 - An example [[distributed knowledge graph]] provisioned using the tools above and maintained by the https://anagora.org [[community]].

 --
-- [[meta]] This block is a marker for 'edited up to here in last pass'.
+- [[meta]] This block is a MARKER for 'edited up to here in last pass'.
 --

 We then cover potential applications in the [[academic]], [[social]] and [[political]] domains assuming the widespread adoption of this or an equivalent free [[knowledge commons]].
 This is done in the form of a series of short exploratory essays.